Cather Simpson: Early career research

 After a Department of Energy Distinguished Postdoctoral Fellowship at Sandia National Laboratories in Albuquerque, Simpson took a tenure-track position in the Chemistry Department at Case Western Reserve University in 1997.
 There she set up a laser lab to study ultrafast energy conversion in molecules.
 Along with her colleague Professor Mary Barkley, Simpson was one of the first two women hired in the Chemistry Department.
 She was promoted to Associate Professor and started the Center for Chemical Dynamics.
-She ran a successful research program that was supported by the NIH, NSF and the US Department of Defence.
+She ran a successful research programme that was supported by the NIH, NSF and the US Department of Defence.
 Her studies directly impacted phototherapeutics, molecular- and nano-scale electronic components, and unraveling the fundamental behaviour of photoactive systems.
 Simpson also directed the Case Chemistry Scholars Program, and was a 1999–2000 Glennan Fellow.
 Alongside her laser research, she fostered innovation in undergraduate teaching, women in science, and ethics in education and research.

 In 2007 Simpson emigrated to New Zealand where she became a professor of physics and chemical sciences at the University of Auckland.
-The move was prompted by a job offer for her partner, English professor and Shakespeare expert Tom Bishop, in the English Department at the University of Auckland.
 According to Simpson, the dean of science made her an attractive job offer which made the move a win-win.
 After moving to New Zealand Simpson's focus shifted from fundamental blue-skies research to more applied commercial work.
 The initial motivation for this shift was the need to raise money for the expensive lasers needed for her research but she soon became convinced of the wider value of applied and commercial research for society.
 In 2015, Simpson co-founded the Science Scholars Program at the University of Auckland, along with Richard Easther and David Edward Williams.